-To qualify for admission to the certificate of advanced graduate studies in occupational program, a student must hold bachelor's degree or higher in occupational therapy (with a GPA of 3.0 or higher).
+To qualify for admission to the certificate of advanced graduate studies in occupational program, a student must hold a bachelor's degree or higher in occupational therapy (with a GPA of 3.0 or higher) from a program approved by the Accreditation Council for Education of Occupational Therapy (ACOTE) or the World Federation of Occupational Therapy (WFOT).
 Classes begin in January for the Spring term, but candidates are advised to submit applications as early as possible to ensure acceptance into their desired start term.

 In addition to the application for admission, students must also submit: